Try NaturOli Soap Nuts for clean, green, natural laundry. Just as frugal as a sale + coupon if you buy in bulk.

 How do you test a produce wash?
 I am certainly not qualified to tell you if a product removes pesticide residue or chemicals or waxes.
 I don’t have the know-how or the equipment to determine any of that information.
 I’m just going to have to tell you what the bottle says about its effectiveness and how to use it.
 This will be a short and easy review.

 Well.
-That all changed when this happened:
+That all changed when I actually got my hands on some commercial produce wash and this happened:

 Dirty apple